S3 Object Store Driver

 - The region parameter should be set to the AWS region hosting the bucket or False for an AWS compatible service that does not support regions

 - The bucket parameter should be set to the name of the bucket that will be used to store the archive documents.

-- The create_bucket parameter is used to configure if the Anchore Engine attempts to create a bucket.
+- The create_bucket parameter is used to configure if Anchore Enterprise attempts to create a bucket.
 If this option is set then ensure that the IAM role or Access Keys have sufficient access to create a new bucket.